buaazp/zimg/README.md

 Process resized and grayed image by request parameter.
 Use memcached to improve performance.
 Multi-thread support for multi-core processor server.
+Use lua for conf and other functions.
+Support SSDB mode to save images and backups.

 ### In Planning:
 Distributed architecture.